-Philosophy of care: I believe that our job as primary care physicians is to work as an advocate for our patients, listen to their concerns and issues, and help to guide them through the sometimes scary environment of medicine today.
-I believe in using evidence-based care, but tailoring that care to the specific needs of each individual patient, considering the context of their family and living environment and their community.
-Primary care needs to return to focusing on the patient and be the center or medical home for their patient's care.
-This is only accomplished through developing good relationships that patients can rely on, and necessitates providing appropriate time and dialog to develop that relationship.
+Philosophy of care: I believe that our job as family physicians is to work as an advocate for our patients, listen to their concerns and issues, and help to guide them through the sometimes scary environment of medicine today.
+I believe in using evidence-based care, but tailoring that care to the specific needs of each individual patient, considering the context of their family, living environment, and their community.
+Family Medicine physicians need to return to focusing on the patient, their family and the social determinants of health for their patients — be the center or medical home for their patient's care.
+This is only accomplished through developing good relationships that patients can rely on, and necessitates providing appropriate time and empathic dialog to develop that relationship.

 Adam Yarme, MD, has been practicing family medicine for over 15 years and caring for patients in the Santa Cruz area for the past 11 years.
 He is a graduate of Case-Western Reserve University School of Medicine in Cleveland, Ohio, and the MAHEC Family Medicine Residency in Asheville, North Carolina.
 He remains an active member of American Academy of Family Physicians.
 He lives in Santa Cruz with his wife and two children, and can be found playing music at farmers markets, and walking with the family and their labradoodle in nature.

 This is the letter I wish you had received, one that offers a heartfelt thank you, an explanation for my move, and an invitation from me.